What is Developmental Dyscalculia?

 Known environmental causes include alcohol consumption during pregnancy and pre-term birth.
 Both of these can result in underdevelopment of the brain.

 There is a common misconception that the brain cannot be changed.
-In fact every time you learn a new piece of information or skill, your brain becomes modified.
+In fact, every time you learn a new piece of information or skill, your brain becomes modified.
 If you practice a new skill considerably your brain can show significant modification.
 We call this ability to change “plasticity”.
-The brain is at its most plastic during childhood, nonetheless recent studies have show that the adult brain has much more plasticity than previously thought.
+The brain is at its most plastic during childhood, nonetheless, recent studies have shown that the adult brain has much more plasticity than previously thought.

 Therefore, even though dyscalculia is related to brain function, there is no reason why that function cannot be changed.
 Experiences in the home (an environment that encourages attention to number), teaching in school, and intervention programmes can all impact it.
 This principle of changing the brain to create stronger neurological links is why Dybuster developed Calcularis in collaboration with neuroscientists to help combat dyscalculia.